 NC State will be converting some double rooms to singles in each house to create rooms that can be used by students with preexisting health conditions, as self-identified through a student survey.
 Students should visit the Disability Resources Office website to review the steps necessary to submit a request for consideration.
 The university is maintaining those signed up to live in the chapter houses for the next academic year.
 NC State is extending the move-in period for students to 10 days: July 31 through Aug.
 9. Time slots will be assigned by appointment only.
 Because of the early semester start date, there are no early move-ins this semester.
 Registration for move-in appointments will begin in early July.
 Additionally, each student is limited to two moving assistants.
 While residents are completing the move-in process, they will be asked to follow physical distancing guidelines.
 Volunteers will manage traffic around buildings and the flow of students and moving assistants throughout the process.

 The chapter house will reconfigure dining spaces and furniture to help maintain distance between diners, in accordance with North Carolina Department of Health and Human Services requirements.
 All Dining employees are required to wear protective masks, and students will be required to do the same while in service areas.
 Dining areas will be cleaned frequently.
 No self-service options will be available, and the employees will be serving or packaging the meals or late-plate pickup.
-If the need arises, the university may set up large outdoor tents for food service, expanding the available seating area.
 Out of house meal operations are currently shifting.
 Non-residents will pick up meals outside of the house and either eat outdoors (many facilities have outdoor seating areas) or take meals to-go.
 The University is providing picnic tables to groups upon request to increase outdoor dining.

 The university is making changes to its campus bus system, Wolfline, to help reduce the risk of COVID-19.
 Drivers and riders will be required to wear face coverings, and some seats will be roped off to help maintain physical distancing between passengers.
 Only three passengers will be allowed to stand on the bus.
 Standing spaces will be marked with floor decals.
 Riders will enter through the front door only and will fill available seats from the rear to front of the bus.
 They will exit through the rear door only.
 Buses will be cleaned daily with an EPA-approved disinfectant.
 When weather permits, we will open the roof hatches on buses to increase fresh airflow.
 NC State will redesign bus schedules, resulting in fewer routes but increased frequency so buses will be less crowded.
 Students, employees and visitors will be encouraged to use the ParkMobile app for short-term parking.